-Artist Bio: LaRITA LAKTONEN(Alutiiq)
+Artist Bio: LaRITA LAKTONEN-Ward(Alutiiq)

 Home | Artist Bios